Skip to main content

 The transition period ended.
 After this date, importers without their own financial security on file lost RPP privileges.
 There was no extension.
 Importers who missed the deadline found their goods held at the border until they completed the financial security posting process.

-October 20, 2025 — First Annual Review
+October 20, 2025 — First annual RPP review under the current review cycle

 CBSA conducted the first annual recalculation of required financial security amounts for all importers, based on their actual import activity since CARM’s launch.